- Do you blog full-time?

 Who is Mr. Savory Tooth and what does he do?

 Mr. Savory Tooth is my husband.
-He proofreads all of my posts, performs technical work in the backend like CSS and PHP work, and cleans all of the dishes.
+He proofreads all of my posts, performs technical work in the backend like CSS and PHP, and cleans all of the dishes.
 Sometimes he even experiments with recipes in the kitchen, but usually only foods involving chocolate or peanut butter.
-He’s also an automation guru, and likes doing fancy things in spreadsheets.
+He’s also an automation guru who hates doing the same thing twice, and likes doing fancy things in spreadsheets.

 Are you on social media?